 Yes, you need linen napkins for the big day!
 Chasing blow away napkins through the yard isn’t a great way to spend your afternoon.
 Cloth napkins take your event up a notch!
 Plus, it’s Thanksgiving.
 Splurge on the napkins.
 World Market has inexpensive, simple, cloth napkins that are perfect for this occasion.

 Where everyone sits is always a thing with my family.
 I don’t know why….It doesn’t matter where we are, everyone is always, “Do you wanna sit here or possibly right there?
 Somebody needs to stay close to Reid.
 Let’s put Grandma and Grandpa in the middle….
 Should the kids all be at one end and adults at the other?”
 It’s endless for every meal.
-Because of that, I’m doing printable place cards from Smudge Ink.
-They’re fun to make, cute to look at, and eliminate the stress of finding a spot.
+Because of that, I’m doing place cards.
+They’re fun to make or buy, cute to look at, and eliminate the stress of finding a spot.

 Christmas Drawing and Thankful Friend: